coolgod/reading-list/README.md

-A list of nice javascript articles I've read.
+A list of articles related to front-end development I've read and found valuable.

 ## DOM